craftingcity/The-Known-World/Underdark Travel Table.md

 ---
-tags:
+tags: table
 aliases:
 ---

-1-10 | Your boxtext / Encounter
+1 | You have encountered horrible danger!
-11-20 | Your boxtext / Encounter
+2 | You have encountered an enemy!
-21-30 | Your boxtext / Encounter
+3 | You have encountered a scavenger!
-31-40 | Your boxtext / Encounter
+4 | You have encountered
-41-50 | Your boxtext / Encounter
+5 | Your boxtext / Encounter
-51-00 | Your boxtext / Encounter
+6 | Your boxtext / Encounter
-61-00 | Your boxtext / Encounter
+7 | Your boxtext / Encounter
-71-00 | Your boxtext / Encounter
+8 | Your boxtext / Encounter
-81-00 | Your boxtext / Encounter
+9 | Your boxtext / Encounter
-91-00 | Your boxtext / Encounter
+0 | You have encountered a boon!